telecmi/telecmi_example_python/README.md

 Connections                   ttl     opn     rt1     rt5     p50     p90
                               0       0       0.00    0.00    0.00    0.00
 ```
 Now you can get your dynamic URL from the above output.
-To configure webhooks and live events, paste your dynamic URL with correct path in webhooks section.
+To configure webhooks and live events, paste your dynamic URL with correct path in <a href="https://doc.telecmi.com/chub/docs/incoming-webhooks#where-to-place-your-web-server-url-" target="_blank">webhooks section</a>.

 #### Sample URL with path
 ```